-Joint pain can make catching your Z’s a challenge.
+Joint pain can make getting a good night’s rest a challenge.
 These tips will help you regain a sound slumber.

-Below you’ll learn why spinal arthritis can disrupt healthy sleep, along with five tips to help you get a sound snooze with joint pain.
+Below you’ll learn why spinal arthritis can disrupt healthy sleep, along with five tips to help you restore a healthy sleep rhythm with joint pain.

 Understanding ways spinal inflammatory arthritis can hurt your sleep